Homemade Chicken Pot Pie

 Serving Suggestions

-- Serve your chicken pot pie with a simple green salad tossed in a light vinaigrette.
-The crisp, fresh greens balance the richness of the pie.
+- Pair It with a Salad: Serve your chicken pot pie with a simple green salad tossed in a light vinaigrette.

-- Warm, crusty bread or dinner rolls are perfect for soaking up any extra creamy filling.
+- Add Bread on the Side: Warm, crusty bread or dinner rolls are perfect for soaking up any extra creamy filling.

-- Sprinkle freshly chopped parsley, thyme, or even chives over the baked pie for a pop of color and added flavor.
+- Top It Off with Fresh Herbs: Sprinkle freshly chopped parsley, thyme, or even chives over the baked pie for a pop of color and added flavor.

 FAQ: Chicken Pot Pie